sonrabakarim/barlkk/_posts/2016-09-02-optimize-images-sketch.md

 ## Export the correct format

 By default Sketch wants to export everything as a PNG.
-While that may be good for image fidelity, it's not always what you want.
+While that may be good for image fidelity, it's not always what you want when saving for the Web.

 If you're exporting a photograph, export as JPG.
 JPEG is a lossy format, so each time it's optimized it loses quality.
 If you're familiar with VHS tapes, a simple analogy is what happens when you make a copy of a copy.
 You lose quality.
 So be sure to hang onto the original when optimizing images so they can be reoptimized later.